maarten-pennings/SevenSegment-over-Serial/manual/readme.md

 ### 0x05 SHOW-STRINGS(id0,id1)
 The device has a list of internal values.
 Each value is given an id from 0 to 41.
-The control character SHOW-STRINGS will show a series of those values.
+The control character SHOW-STRINGS will show a series of those values on the display.

 This control character requires two argument bytes **id0** and **id1**.
 The control character SHOW-STRINGS will momentarily (2 sec per string) show the values from index **id0** up to (and including) index **id1**.